fvcaputo/fvcaputo.github.io/_posts/2016-06-23-augmented-reality.markdown

 * [Microsoft Kinect][kinect] - Microsoft Kinect's website.
 * [Vuforia Developer Portal][vuforia] - Vuforia's website.
 * [Epson Moverio][moverio] - Moverio's website.
-* [The Principles of Animation][animation] - Great article about "The Principles of Animation" by Ralph A. De Stefano
+* [The Principles of Animation][animation] - Great article about "The Principles of Animation" by Ralph A. De Stefano.
 * [Pixar in a Box][animation2] - Khan Academy and Pixar's collaboration course to teach a number of computer graphics concepts.

 [unity]: https://unity3d.com/